Reviewing Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI)

-Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT) are both mid-cap computer and technology companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their institutional ownership, risk, dividends, profitability, analyst recommendations, earnings and valuation.
+Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI) are both mid-cap business services companies, but which is the superior business?
+We will compare the two businesses based on the strength of their risk, institutional ownership, analyst recommendations, dividends, valuation, earnings and profitability.

-This is a summary of recent ratings for Badger Meter and Vontier, as provided by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Vontier and Badger Meter, as reported by MarketBeat.

 |Sell Ratings